dnil/FindSV_core/README.md

 Reference_dir
 The path to the reference directory is set using the reference_dir flag.
 There reference needs to be split per chromosome.

+Other settings

+general:
+TMPDIR: path to the directory used as scratch drive(not implemented yet)

+account: the slurm account

+output: optional defult output folder

+calling:

+annotation: